-Support at Home (SAH) is the Australian Government’s new program to help people live independently at home for as long as possible.
+Support at Home (SAH) is the Australian Government’s new program to help people live independently at home for as longer by providing flexible, personalised care that reflects their individual needs.

 What are the eight SAH levels?